fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 16.
 Application.js</figcaption>
 </figure>

-And then it uses `for... of` statement to iterate through our `this.selectedCheckboxes` set and log every item from that set.
+It uses `for... of` statement to iterate through our `this.selectedCheckboxes` set and log every item from that set.
 Which effectively prints the label of every checked checkbox.

 [`for... of` statement](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) is available to us in JavaScript version ES2015.